riceissa/issarice.com/wiki/software.md

 - Zim Wiki for a local private wiki
 - Python3 as a desktop calculator
 - ag
-- I use FBReader as an ebook reader on Linux.
-I used to use Calibre but it broke after one Ubuntu update and I couldn't figure out how to fix it and gave up.
+- Foliate as ebook reader.
+I used to use FBReader/Calibre but both of them broke after an Ubuntu upgrade.
 - Telegram desktop app -- I tried signing up via the web app but it didn't work so I installed the desktop app.
 Now that I have an account though, I could probably get away with using the web app.
 - Redshift